Dillon Pennington

 Dillon Pennington (born 26 February 1999) is an English cricketer.
 He made his List A debut for Worcestershire in the 2018 Royal London One-Day Cup on 7 June 2018.
 Prior to his List A debut, he was named in England's squad for the 2018 Under-19 Cricket World Cup.

 He made his first-class debut for Worcestershire in the 2018 County Championship on 25 June 2018.
 He made his Twenty20 debut for Worcestershire in the 2018 t20 Blast on 8 July 2018.
 In May 2021, in the 2021 County Championship match against Derbyshire, Pennington took his maiden five-wicket haul in first-class cricket.
 Ahead of the inaugural season of The Hundred, he was signed by the Birmingham Phoenix.
+Pennington joined Nottinghamshire at the end of the 2023 season.
+He received his first call-up to the England squad on 30 June 2024 when he was named among the 14 players for a three-match Test series against West Indies.
+Pennington was named in the England Lions squad for their tour of South Africa in November and December 2024.
+Pennington signed a new three-year contract with Nottinghamshire in December 2024.
+He was given a late call-up to join the England Lions squad for their tour of Australia in January 2025.